 Where to play the best American Roulette online

-Several Canadian online casinos offer American Roulette, both as an RNG version and as a live game.
+American Roulette is one of the top live dealer games played online across the globe.
+All the major online casinos in Canada offer American Roulette, both as an RNG version and as a live game.

 The below operators offer a variety of both and they are a great place to start if you’re interested in playing the American version of Roulette.